 Secret sets at festivals – the best things ever if you’re there and the worst, most FOMO-inducing ones if you miss out.
-Emily Eavis has already confirmed there’ll be some secret performances going down this year, and 2017’s rumours are stirring.
+This year will be no doubt, and rumours around the gaps on the 2019 lineup are starting to grow.

 It’s time to get excited about the possibility of seeing your favourite big names in tiny tents and stages, as we look back on some of the best Glastonbury secret sets in recent memory.

 “Surprise!” announced frontman Alex Kapranos as he walked out onto The Park stage to a large huddle of people who’d heard some whisperings around Worthy Farm in 2008.
 What followed was a masterclass in festival anthem-delivering, played out on a much smaller stage than one Franz tended to conquer at that point in their career.

 Alex Turner and Miles Kane treated fans to a special acoustic set in 2008, but one surprise wasn’t enough.
 Arctic Monkeys‘ Matt Helders joined the pair on drums for ‘The Age Of The Understatement’, and then out of nowhere, Jack White casually strolled on stage and helped out with the guitar part on a cover of Billy Fury’s ‘Wondrous Place’.

 It’s not just The Park stage that’s played host to secret sets on Worthy Farm.
 In 2009, Gaga showed up at Shangri-La venue Club Dada to surprise close to 400 lucky revellers, hours after making her Glastonbury debut on the Other Stage.